 They are easy for intruders to steal

-Only small amounts of vegetables can be grown in containers, so match the size of the crop to the container
+Only small quantities of vegetables can be grown in containers, so match the size of the crop to the container

 Pots can restrict plant growth.
 This can also be an advantage making some plants a more manageable size